zoontek/react-native-permissions/README.md

 interface NotificationSettings {
   // properties only availables on iOS
-  // unavaible settings will not be included in the response object alert?: boolean;
+  // unavailable settings will not be included in the response object alert?: boolean;
   badge?: boolean;
   sound?: boolean;